Lilo & Stitch: Trouble in Paradise: Gameplay

 Both characters can run, jump, and attack by jumping then slamming the ground.
 Lilo can also lift and carry red explosive pots and use voodoo spells to attack enemies, while Stitch can attack enemies by spitting or spinning.
 In addition, both characters can collect certain items that will allow them to use more powerful attacks; Lilo can find a "voodoo spoon" to summon a tourist from the sky to land on top of enemies, while Stitch can roll into enemies if he fills his "Bad-o-Meter" by drinking twenty cups of coffee.

 Reception

-Trouble in Paradise was met with very mixed reception.
+Trouble in Paradise was met with mixed reception.
 Review aggregator sites GameRankings and Metacritic gave the PlayStation version scores of 57.73% based on fifteen reviews and 54 out of 100 based on seven reviews, respectively.
 GameRankings gave the Windows version a 62% based on a single review.